DhaniAL-G/SmartPhone-Compare/README.md

-This app is still under Development
+This app is still under Development.